Robust Ranking of Happiness Outcomes: A Median Regression Perspective: Discrete ordinal data analysis: a brief review

-In this paper we propose that a natural solution is to focus on the median instead of the mean.
+In this paper we propose that a natural alternative for ranking ordinal outcomes is to focus on the median instead of the mean.
 For commonly used ordered response models such as the ordered probit and logit, the median and mean are identical.
-Maximum likelihood estimation of the median in popular parametric models can therefore be obtained as readily as the mean using standard statistical softwares.
-But we do not have to limit ourselves to parametric results.
-There is an active econometric literature on semiparametric estimation for discrete response data that we believe can be very useful for SWB.
-This field of research originates from the work by \cite{manski_maximum_1975, manski_semiparametric_1985} on maximum score estimation for binary choice and multiple unordered choice data and extended by \cite{lee_median_1992} to multiple ordered choice data.
-Thus far, the development has been mostly theoretical with very limited real world applications, especially for non-binary discrete dependent variables.
-The main practical issue behind this is due to the fact that performing maximum score estimation for the discrete choice model is computationally difficult.
+Maximum likelihood estimation of the median in these models can therefore be performed as readily as the mean using standard statistical softwares.
+The median can also be estimated semiparametrically without distributional assumption.
+The seminal work of \cite {manski_maximum_1975, manski_semiparametric_1985} develops the maximum score estimation in this setting for a binary choice model and \cite {lee_median_1992} extends this to multiple ordered choice data.
+While theoretically appealing, performing maximum score estimation for the discrete choice model is computationally difficult.
 More specifically, the ordered response median regression estimator proposed by \cite {lee_median_1992} is a solution to a non-smooth and non-covex least absolute deviation (LAD) optimization problem.
-The corresponding LAD objective function, which is akin to Manski's maximum score objective function, is piecewise constant with numerous local solutions, leading many to consider finding a global optimizer an impossible task.
-The computational difficulty for solving the maximum score estimation problem is well-noted in the econometrics literature (e.g. see \cite{manski_operational_1986}, \cite {pinkse_computation_1993}, \cite{skouras_algorithm_2003}).
+The corresponding LAD objective function, which is akin to Manski's maximum score objective function, is non-convex -- it is piecewise constant with numerous local solutions.
+The computational challenges for solving the maximum score estimation problem is well noted in the econometrics literature (e.g. see \cite{manski_operational_1986}, \cite {pinkse_computation_1993}, \cite{skouras_algorithm_2003}).